 The Institute for Global Sustainable Development

-On this course you’ll benefit from expertise in Warwick’s Institute for Global Sustainable Development (IGSD).
+On this course you will benefit from expertise in Warwick’s Institute for Global Sustainable Development (IGSD).
 IGSD provides a focal point for Warwick’s sustainable development research, contributing towards the UN Sustainable Development Goals, but still challenging of them.
-Researchers in IGSD will contribute to the core module ‘Global Challenges and Transdisciplinary Responses’ in Term 1 and the capstone projects in Term 3 and the summer.
+Researchers in IGSD will contribute to the core module ‘Global Challenges and Transdisciplinary Responses’ in Term One and the capstone projects in Term Three and the summer.

 Class sizes will vary with around 10-15 students in core modules and fewer in optional core GSD modules.
 Class sizes for optional modules in GSD will be small, typically with a maximum of 10 students.
 In other departments, optional module class sizes will vary according to the size and nature of their postgraduate programmes.

 The core modules on this course will be assessed in a variety of ways including essays, presentations, and research project plans.
 The assessments are designed to help you develop the skills for research, analysis, and communicating your work with others.
-For example, you’ll have opportunities to write professionally formatted policy briefings that’d be used to engage with policy makers or the corporate world.
+For example, you will have opportunities to write professionally formatted policy briefings that’d be used to engage with policy-makers or the corporate world.

 All assessments in modules offered by the School for Cross-faculty Studies link to practical applications.
-In these modules, you’ll complete formative and summative assessments.
+In these modules, you will complete formative and summative assessments.
 Formative assessments will include discussion circles mirroring professional discussions in the working world.
-In your summative assessments, you’ll have the opportunity to show subject expertise, while continuing to develop process skills.
+In your summative assessments, you will have the opportunity to show subject expertise, while continuing to develop process skills.

 Studying an MASc in Global Sustainable Development will open careers in the public, private and third sectors in a range of areas and functions including the following:

 - Governance – shaping policy and processes at local, national and international level